sachinjojode/SJ-Interactive-Lab-Hub/Lab 3/README.md

 python faster_whisper_try.py
 ```
 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+I made a file called numerical_input.sh that records the numbers that you say.

 ### 🤖 NEW: AI-Powered Conversations with Ollama